tommywu052/AmazingHand/README.md

 ## Contact

-You can reach Public discord channel here :
+You can reach public discord channel here :
 [Discord AmazingHand](https://discord.com/channels/519098054377340948/1395021147346698300)

 Or